 A meta-analysis of multiple research studies has demonstrated that 70% or more of treatment resistant patients will experience significant symptom relief after receiving the initial round of six low-dose infusions.
 This is a drastic improvement compared to the 40% success rate of traditional antidepressant medications.
 Even with such a high success rate, it is important to note that ketamine therapy does not work for everyone.
 Ketamine is a powerful tool and should be used alongside therapy to increase the likelihood of success.

 Ketamine has been shown to be extremely effective in treating neuropathic type pain.
 Neuropathic pain is a type of pain that originates in the nerves and brain.
 The brain eventually learns that pain is the baseline sensation even though there might not be a physical problem.
 This phenomenon is called “wind up” and ketamine helps reverse it.
-This typically requires higher doses and longer infusions than those used for mental health.
-Many pain patients report improvement in their mood.
+The conditions such as Phantom Limb Pain Syndrome, Chronic Regional Pain Syndrome (CRPS) and certain types of headache respond very well for pain.
+Pain that is not neuropathic in origin such as joint pain or low back pain respond well but the results tend to be short lived.
+The infusions for treating pain typically requires higher doses and are longer than those used for mental health.
+Many pain patients report improvement in their mood as well.
 Ketamine can also help patients to significantly decrease their opioid requirements and ideally get off them completely.
 Ketamine is a powerful tool and it’s effectiveness is likely increased when used alongside adequate physical therapy and other positive lifestyle changes.